argoproj/argo-workflows/docs/security.md

 ### Read-Only

 You can achieve this by configuring the `argo-server` role ([example](https://github.com/argoproj/argo-workflows/blob/master/manifests/namespace-install/argo-server-rbac/argo-server-role.yaml) with only read access (i.e. only `get`/`list`/`watch` verbs).

+## Network Security

+Argo Workflows requires various levels of network access depending on configuration and the features enabled.
+The following describes the different workflow components and their network access needs, to help provide guidance on how to configure the argo namespace in a secure manner (e.g. NetworkPolicies).

+### Argo Server

+The argo server is commonly exposed to end-users to provide users with a user interface for visualizing and managing their workflows.
+It must also be exposed if leveraging [webhooks](webhooks.md) to trigger workflows.
+Both of these use cases require that the argo-server Service to be exposed for ingress traffic (e.g. with an Ingress object or load balancer).
+Note that the Argo UI is also available to be accessed by running the server locally (i.e. `argo server`) using local kubeconfig credentials, and visiting the UI over http://localhost:2746.

+The argo server additionally has a feature to allow downloading of artifacts through the user interface.
+This feature requires that the argo-server be given egress access to the underlying artifact provider (e.g. S3, GCS, MinIO, Arfactory) in order to download and stream the artifact.

+### Workflow Controller

+The workflow-controller Deployment exposes a Prometheus metrics endpoint (workflow-controller-metrics:9090) so that a Prometheus server can periodically scrape for controller level metrics.
+Since prometheus is typically running in a separate namespace, the argo namespace should be configured to allow cross-namespace ingress access to the workflow-controller-metrics Service.

+### Database access

+A persistent store can be configured for either [archiving](workflow-archive.md) or [offloading](offloading-large-workflows.md) workflows.
+If either of these features are enabled, both the workflow-controller and argo-server Deployments will need egress network access to the external database used for archiving/offloading.